 We must educate our people about the business they are in, empower them to use that knowledge to improve the business, and engage them by giving them a stake in the outcome—and opening the books through the Great Game of Business opens the door to make that happen.

-This blog was inspired by Rich Armstrong and Steve Baker's upcoming book Get in The Game: How to Create Rapid Financial Results and Lasting Cultural Change.
+This blog was inspired by Rich Armstrong and Steve Baker's new book Get in The Game: How to Create Rapid Financial Results and Lasting Cultural Change.
 Find out more about how to open the books and empower your employees in the step-by-step guide to implementing the Great Game of Business below.

 Other articles you might like: